ObjectiveTruth/objectivetruth.github.io/_posts/2014-12-25-ios-dev-requirements.md

 - education program
 - kijiji
 ---
+Starting off I had no idea where to start, hopefully you'll learn from my mistakes

 ##Hardware Requirements

 After searching far and wide, it was tough to find an up to date guide